Program overview

 Program Structure

-The Bachelor of Behavioural Science (Honours) program spans 8 semesters, providing a well-rounded education in behavioural science.
-The program structure includes:
+The Bachelor of Behavioural Science program spans 8 semesters, providing a well-rounded education in behavioural science.
+The program is structured as follows:

 Featured Experiences

-The Bachelor of Behavioural Science program offers several unique experiences that enhance learning and professional development:
+The Bachelor of Behavioural Science program offers a variety of unique experiences that enhance learning and professional development:

-• Field Experience: A 420-hour field experience allows students to apply their knowledge in real-world settings, working with established community partners.
+• Field Experience: A 420-hour field experience allows students to engage directly with community partners, applying their knowledge in practical settings.

 • Study Abroad Opportunities: Students can take elective courses abroad or collaborate on projects with international peers.